Search

 Korean Art

-Hailed as one of the most important in the United States, PEM’s Korean collection is dominated by works from the late Joseon Dynasty.
+Hailed as one of the most important in the United States, PEM’s Korean collection reflects Korea and Korean life from the late Joseon to the present.

 Korean Art